Qualified immunity: Legislative attempts

-On May 30, 2020, U.S. Representative Justin Amash (L-Michigan) proposed the Ending Qualified Immunity Act, stating: "The brutal killing of George Floyd by Minneapolis police is merely the latest in a long line of incidents of egregious police misconduct... police are legally, politically, and culturally insulated from consequences for violating the rights of the people whom they have sworn to serve".
-On May 29, 2020, Representative Ayanna Pressley (D-Massachusetts) announced that she would cosponsor the bill.
-The bill was introduced in the House of Representatives on June 4, 2020, with 16 additional cosponsors.
-As of September 12, 2020, it had 66 cosponsors (65 Democrats and 1 Republican).
-A second bill aimed at ending qualified immunity for law enforcement, the Justice in Policing Act of 2020 (H.R.7120), was introduced by Rep. Karen Bass (D-CA) on June 8, 2020.
+On May 30, 2020, U.S. Representative Justin Amash (L-Michigan) proposed the Ending Qualified Immunity Act, stating: "The brutal killing of George Floyd by Minneapolis police is merely the latest in a long line of incidents of egregious police misconduct ... police are legally, politically, and culturally insulated from consequences for violating the rights of the people whom they have sworn to serve".
+Representative Ayanna Pressley (D-Massachusetts) and 16 additional cosponsors introduced the bill in the House of Representatives on June 4, 2020, As of September 12, 2020, it had 66 cosponsors (65 Democrats and 1 Republican).
+A second bill aimed at ending qualified immunity for law enforcement, the Justice in Policing Act of 2020 (H.R.7120), was introduced by Rep. Karen Bass (D-California) on June 8, 2020.
 The bill's sponsorship by members of the Libertarian, Republican, and Democratic parties made it the first bill to have tripartisan support in Congress.

 On June 3, 2020, Senators Kamala Harris (D-California), Edward Markey (D-Massachusetts), and Cory Booker (D-New Jersey) introduced a Senate resolution calling for the elimination of qualified immunity for law enforcement.
 Senators Bernie Sanders (I-Vermont), Elizabeth Warren (D-Massachusetts), and Chris Van Hollen (D-Maryland) were cosponsors.
 On June 23, 2020, Senator Mike Braun (R-Indiana) introduced the Reforming Qualified Immunity Act, proposing that "to claim qualified immunity under the Reforming Qualified Immunity Act, a government employee such as a police officer would have to prove that there was a statute or court case in the relevant jurisdiction showing his or her conduct was authorized".

 State law

-Colorado, Connecticut, New Mexico, and New York City have either ended qualified immunity altogether or limited its application in court cases.
+Qualified immunity is a doctrine of federal law, not affected by changes in state law.
+Nonetheless, some states have passed what they deem to be modifications of qualified immunity in the context of state law claims.
+These changes do not impact the doctrine of qualified immunity as applied to federal constitutional law.
+Colorado, Connecticut, New Mexico, and New York City have either ended qualified immunity altogether or limited its application in court cases involving state law claims.

-Through the passing of the Enhance Law Enforcement Integrity Act in June 2020, Colorado became the first state to explicitly remove qualified immunity as a defense for law enforcement officers.
+Through the passing of the Enhance Law Enforcement Integrity Act in June 2020, Colorado became the first state to explicitly remove qualified immunity as a defense for law enforcement officers against state law claims (but not federal constitutional claims).

-On April 7, 2021, Gov. Michelle Lujan Grisham signed the New Mexico Civil Rights Act guaranteeing that no public official "shall enjoy the defense of qualified immunity for causing the deprivation of any rights, privileges or immunities secured by the constitution of" New Mexico.
+On April 7, 2021, Governor Michelle Lujan Grisham signed the New Mexico Civil Rights Act guaranteeing that no public official "shall enjoy the defense of qualified immunity for causing the deprivation of any rights, privileges or immunities secured by the constitution of" New Mexico.
+Again, this applies solely to state law claims, not federal constitutional claims.

-The New York City Council eliminated qualified immunity for city officers in March 2021.
+The New York City Council eliminated qualified immunity for city officers in March 2021, as to state law claims but not as to federal claims.